michaelreadyone/LeetcodePractice/readme.md

 ## This is the repository for LeetCode practice
 ### Folder structure
 - src
-    - Algorithm: sloving problem by java.
+    - Algorithm: sloving problem in Java.
-    - Database: solving problem by MySQL.
+    - Database: solving problem in MySQL.